Civil War Monument

 More than 900 soldiers and sailors from the city served during the conflict; some were sons of locals and others were immigrants from Ireland, Germany and England.
 African-Americans also served in the all black Regiments.

 In 1874, the city of Middletown erected a statue to honor her 110 soldiers and sailors lost in the Civil War.
-Sculptor Melmar Mosman (really?
-Melmar?) created the eight-foot bronze infantry soldier scanning the horizon in anticipation of the battle ahead.
+Sculptor Melzar Mosman (really?
+Melzar?) created the eight-foot bronze infantry soldier scanning the horizon in anticipation of the battle ahead.
 Around the monument’s base stand four 12-pounder cannons seized from the arsenal of the Confederacy which so many Middletown sons helped to defeat.